wenhaojiangsoc/CML/README.md

 <details>
   <summary><h2>Week 10 Regression Discontinuity Design</h2></summary>

-This week introduces the *Regression Discontinuity Design (RDD)*, a powerful quasi-experimental method for causal inference when treatment assignment follows a deterministic rule based on a continuous running variable and a known cutoff.
-We focus on the *sharp* RDD setup, where treatment status changes discretely at the cutoff, and examine both its theoretical foundations and empirical implementation.
+This week introduces the *Regression Discontinuity Design (RDD)*, a quasi-experimental method that identifies causal effects at known treatment thresholds.
+We begin with the *sharp* RDD, where treatment assignment is fully determined by a cutoff in the running variable, and extend to *fuzzy* RDD, where treatment probability changes discontinuously.
+The design’s power lies in its local randomization property near the cutoff, allowing causal inference without full ignorability.

-We begin by formalizing the identifying assumptions of RDD—*continuity of potential outcomes* and *no manipulation* of the running variable—and illustrate these ideas through classic examples such as academic recognition thresholds and close elections.
-We then derive the local treatment effect at the cutoff, emphasizing *local linear regression* and *kernel weighting* as the core estimation tools.
+We then cover essential estimation techniques—*local linear regression*, *kernel weighting*, and optimal *bandwidth selection* using the *Imbens–Kalyanaraman (IK)* rule—along with the interpretation of *local average treatment effects (LATE)*.
+We discuss empirical examples such as *Lee (2008)* on electoral incumbency and *Lei & Zhou (2022)* on infrastructure investment thresholds.

-Next, we discuss *bandwidth selection* and the Imbens–Kalyanaraman (IK) optimal bandwidth formula, highlighting the bias–variance tradeoff inherent to local estimation.
-We also examine how incorporating covariates can improve estimation efficiency without affecting bias and extend this idea to *machine learning–assisted RDD*, where nuisance components are estimated flexibly using algorithms such as random forests, gradient boosting, and lasso.
+Finally, we emphasize *covariate adjustment* and *Machine Learning–assisted RDD*.
+By residualizing outcomes using ML algorithms such as *Random Forest*, *Gradient Boosting*, and *Lasso*, we flexibly estimate nuisance functions and improve efficiency without introducing bias.
+This approach connects RDD to *Double Machine Learning (DML)* principles—using cross-fitting to ensure valid inference when high-dimensional covariates are present.

 ### Roadmap

-- Introduce the *sharp regression discontinuity (RD)* framework and the two core assumptions.
+- Review *sharp* and *fuzzy* RDD frameworks and key assumptions: continuity and no manipulation.

-- Define the *local average treatment effect (LATE)* at the cutoff and illustrate its estimation using local linear regression.
-We illustrate the use of RD by discussing several empirical applications.
+- Derive the *local average treatment effect (LATE)* and implement estimation via *local linear regression* and *kernel weighting*.

-- Explain the *bias–variance tradeoff* and the logic of *kernel weighting* and *bandwidth selection* (Imbens–Kalyanaraman rule).
+- Explain the *bias–variance tradeoff* and optimal *bandwidth selection* (Imbens–Kalyanaraman rule).

-- Demonstrate how to incorporate *covariates* in RDD to improve precision and efficiency.
+- Introduce *covariate control* for efficiency gains, and show how nuisance functions can be estimated using *Machine Learning*.

-- Extend RDD with *machine learning* to estimate nuisance functions, using *cross-fitting* and flexible models (Random Forest, GBM, and Lasso) to residualize outcomes near the cutoff.
+- Demonstrate *ML-based RDD* using the *Progresa/Oportunidades* dataset: cross-fitted *Random Forest*, *GBM*, and *Lasso* residualization within bandwidth neighborhoods of the cutoff.

 ### Materials
 - [Slides: Week 10 Regression Discontinuity Design](./Week%2010%20Regression%20Discontinuity/Week%2010%20Slides.pdf)